-This section is an overview of general ACH use cases, terminology, standards, and the movement of funds in a typical ACH transaction.
+This guide is an overview of general ACH use cases, terminology, standards, and the movement of funds in a typical ACH transaction.

 You can use ACH to transfer funds electronically between banks.
 Some common use cases are:

-Galileo uses the following terminology to describe ACH transactions.
+Galileo uses the following industry terminology to describe ACH transactions.